uwegeercken/evaluator/README.md

     boolean result = Evaluator.evaluate(logic, testData.split(";"))

 You may use multiple groups.
-When adding a group to the logic you can specify the connection type (AND or OR) to the previous group.
-When adding checks to a group you can specify how the checks within the group are connected (AND or OR) using the connectingChecksUsing(...) method.
+When adding a group to the logic you can specify the connection type (AND, OR, NOT, NOR) to the previous group - default is AND.
+When adding checks to a group you can specify how the checks within the group are connected (AND, OR, NOT, NOR) using the connectingChecksUsing(...) method - default is AND.

     Logic<String[]> logic = new Logic.Builder<String[]>()
                 .addGroup(new Group.Builder<String[]>("group1")